 Equipment connectivity is important.
-Basis of production optimization lies in physical possibility to get structured information about equipment operation.
-Baseline requirement consists of availability of numerically controlled (NC) machines.
+The basis of production optimization lies in the physical possibility to get structured information about equipment operation.
+The baseline requirement consists of the availability of numerically controlled (NC) machines.
 If a machine has no wire in it, and Wi-Fi can’t be provided, then miracles do not occur: you will not have any data from this machine.

 By our estimates, about 14% of factories in Russia are already at high stage of readiness for digital transformation: more than 50% of their machine pool are NC machines.
 Additionally, according to results of our survey, approximately 20% of enterprises are actively increasing machine pool – equipment amount gain in these companies for the last three years has exceeded 20%; almost 80% of respondent enterprises are going to purchase machines in the nearest three years.

 This lagging of Russia can be eliminated using end-to-end digitalization of all real sectors.
-Technologies of Industrial Internet of Things and artificial intelligence allow to increase equipment and personnel productiveness by 10% in average, and finished products output – up to 15%.
+Technologies of Industrial Internet of Things and artificial intelligence allow to increase equipment and personnel productiveness by 10% on average, and finished product output – up to 15%.

 – How does the rise of digital platforms benefit the military sector?

 It is also important to understand technological modes in part manufacturing process.
-For each product it is possible to review all its transitions, all manufacturing operations which have been made, and who executed them and how they have been performed.
+For each product, it is possible to review all its transitions, all manufacturing operations which have been made, and who executed them and how they have been performed.
 Also, manufacture technological parameters are to be recorded.
-This is complicated task but we are approaching its solution.
-This is also becoming interesting for civil enterprises, but everything depends on product cost and manufacturer’s liabilities to client.
+This is a complicated task but we are approaching its solution.
+This is also becoming interesting for civil enterprises, but everything depends on product cost and manufacturer’s liabilities to clients.